ThisIsAntonio/Sociolingo/README.md

 - User registration and authentication using Firebase Auth.
 - Real-time chat functionality.
 - Chat windows to talk between users in real time.
+- AI system to help translate languages if needed
 - User status updates (Online/Offline).
 - Notifications for new messages using Firebase Cloud Messaging (FCM).
 - Data storage and real-time updates with Firestore.